BDC Hamburger Icon

 Adjusted gross pay

-Pretax payroll deductions subtracted from gross pay include retirement contributions, health insurance, short-term and long-term disability, life insurance and flexible spending accounts.
+Pretax payroll deductions subtracted from gross pay include retirement contributions, health insurance, short-term and long-term disability, life insurance, and flexible spending accounts.

 Net pay

 Net pay is the amount an employee receives in their paycheck or via direct deposit.
-Net pay equals gross pay minus any taxes and deductions.
+Net pay equals gross pay minus taxes and deductions.

 Employer taxes and contributions

-Employer taxes and contributions include payroll contributions that the employer is responsible for, such as FICA, unemployment and other tax liabilities.
+Employer taxes and contributions include payroll contributions the employer is responsible for, such as FICA, unemployment and other tax liabilities.

 Did you find this content helpful?